-In a Crop Science article, a group of Iowa State University scientists report results from a study that was conducted to determine storage environments that would minimize deterioration of treated soybean seed.
+In an article titled "Effects of Storage Temperature and Relative Humidity on Viability and Vigor of Treated Soybean Seeds", a group of Iowa State University scientists report results from a study that was conducted to determine storage environments that would minimize deterioration of treated soybean seed that are not planted in the season of their purchase.
+A brief description of the research and its findings follow.